To unleash generosity in your church, you’ll need to put in place a framework for the generosity of your church to grow upon.

 Does your church offer a membership class or program you walk people through before they become a member of your church?
 If so, use that opportunity to talk about giving, why people should give to their church, and why they can trust you with their money.

-Talking about generosity from the beginning is one big step you can take toward building a culture of generosity within your church.
+Talking about generosity from the beginning is one big step you can take toward creating habits of generosity within your church.

 #4.
 Challenge givers